 Distribution of Settlement Payments Sample Clauses

 Distribution of Settlement Payments.
+The Settlement is designed to exhaust the Settlement Fund.
+The Settlement Fund shall be used to make payments for the following: (i) Administrative Expenses, (ii) Fee Award and Costs, (iii) Service Award, and (iv) taxes.
+The remaining amount is the Net Settlement Fund.
 The Settlement Administrator will first apply the Net Settlement Fund to pay for CMIS claimed by Class Members.
-If Net Settlement Funds remain after paying for the CMIS, the Settlement Administrator will next use it to pay all Documented Loss Payments and Lost Time Payments.
-The amount of the Net Settlement Fund remaining after all Documented Loss Payments, Lost Time Payments, and CMIS payments are made shall be referred to as the “Post DC Net Settlement Fund.”
-The Settlement Administrator shall then utilize the Post DC Net Settlement Fund to make all Cash Fund Payments pursuant to Section 3.2(d) herein.
-The amount of each Cash Fund Payment shall be calculated by dividing the Post DC Net Settlement Fund by the number of valid claims submitted.
+If Net Settlement Funds remain after paying for the CMIS, the Settlement Administrator will next use it to pay valid claims for Documented Loss Payments.
+The amount of the Net Settlement Fund remaining after all Documented Loss Payments are applied and the payments for the CMIS are made shall be referred to as the “Post CM/DL Net Settlement Fund.”
+The Settlement Administrator shall then utilize the Post CM/DL Net Settlement Fund to make all Cash Fund Payments pursuant to Section 3.2(c) herein.
+The amount of each Cash Fund Payment shall be calculated by dividing the Post CM/DL Net Settlement Fund by the number of valid claims submitted for Cash Fund Payments.
 In the event the Net Settlement Fund is insufficient to cover the payment for the CMIS claimed by Class Members, the duration of the CMIS coverage will be reduced to exhaust the fund.
 In such an event, no Net Settlement Funds will be distributed to Claimants for Approved Claims for Documented Loss Payments or for Cash Fund Payments.
-In the event that the aggregate amount of all Documented Loss Payments and payments for the CMIS exceeds the total amount of the Net Settlement Fund, then no payments for Lost Time Claims will be made, and the value of the Documented Loss Payment to be paid to each Class Member shall be reduced, on a pro rata basis, such that the aggregate value of all Documented Loss Payments and payments due for CMIS does not exceed the Net Settlement Fund.
+In the event that the aggregate amount of all Documented Loss Payments and payments for the CMIS exceeds the total amount of the Net Settlement Fund, then the value of the Documented Loss Payment to be paid to each Class Member shall be reduced, on a pro rata basis, such that the aggregate value of all Documented Loss Payments and payments due for CMIS does not exceed the Net Settlement Fund.
 In such an event, no Net Settlement Funds will be distributed to Claimants with Approved Claims for Cash Fund Payments.
 All such determinations shall be performed by the Settlement Administrator.

 AutoNDA by SimpleDocs